State & Local Government / Roles & Responsibilities

 Role of the Cannabis Control Commission

-The Cannabis Control Commission enacts and enforces statewide regulations of medical-use and adult-use marijuana in Massachusetts.
+The Cannabis Control Commission enacts and enforces statewide laws and regulations of medical-use and adult-use marijuana in Massachusetts.
 The Commission is charged with developing regulations that, among other priorities, address:

 - Public health issues, such as labeling, advertising, and potency;